Grab one of the best MagSafe-compatible iPhone 12 cases

 The best MagSafe-compatible iPhone 12 cases for you

-Any of the cases on this list will work beautifully with MagSafe charger, MagSafe charger alternatives, and MagSafe accessories.
+Any of the cases on this list will work beautifully with Apple's MagSafe charger, other MagSafe chargers, and MagSafe accessories.
 Unlike regular wireless-compatible cases, MagSafe-compatible cases have a circle of magnets inside.
 This creates a stronger connection to the MagSafe charger and MagSafe charger alternatives.
 This helps guide your iPhone to just the right spot, snapping it into place.
 Also, if you want to use MagSafe accessories like the MagSafe wallet, only a MagSafe-compatible case will work.
 Note that the iPhone 12 and iPhone 12 Pro are the same size, so cases are interchangeable.

 You can't go wrong with Apple's own designs; I like the look and feel of the Apple iPhone 12 | 12 Pro Silicone Case with MagSafe.
-The case is slim, perfectly form-fitted to the iPhone 12, and has the Apple Logo on the back.
+The case is slim, perfectly form-fitted to the iPhone 12, and has the Apple logo on the back.
 It comes in a nice variety of colors.

-For more of a trendy look, check out the Sonix Brown Tort, MagSafe® iPhone 12/12 Pro case.
+For more of a trendy look, check out the Sonix Case for iPhone 12/12 Pro with MagSafe.
 It's lightweight but protective and looks adorable.
-The tortoiseshell design is neutral but fun, like an animal print.
+Choose from a number of colorful and fun designs.

 We may earn a commission for purchases using our links.
 Learn more.